Jeneralamir007/ESP32-FM-Radio/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-you can change Change this text ("CYBER FM") to display your own name or logo during startup from hear
+you can change this text ("CYBER FM") to display your own name or logo during startup from hear

     lcd.setCursor(2,0);
     lcd.print("CYBER FM");      // Change this text ("CYBER FM") to display your own name or logo during startup.